alibaba-research/ConceptGraph/README.md

 Knowledge is important for text-related applications such as semantic search.
 Conceptual graphs, which is a particular type of Knowledge Graphs, plays an essential role in semantic search.
 Prior conceptual graph construction approaches typically extract high-frequent, coarse-grained, and time-invariant concepts from formal texts such as Wikipedia.
 In real applications, however, it is necessary to extract less-frequent, fine-grained, and time-varying conceptual knowledge and build taxonomy in an evolving manner.
 In this paper, we introduce an approach to implementing and deploying the conceptual graph at Alibaba.
 Specifically, We propose a framework called **AliCG** which is capable of a) extracting fine-grained concepts by a novel bootstrapping with alignment consensus approach, b) mining long-tail concepts with a novel low-resource phrase mining approach, c) updating the graph dynamically via a concept distribution estimation method based on implicit and explicit user behaviors.

-## What is Alibaba Cognitive Concept Graph
+## What is Alibaba Conceptual Graph

 In this paper, we introduce the Alibaba Conceptual Graph (AliCG), which is a large-scale conceptual graph of more than 5,000,000 fine-grained concepts, still in fast growth, automatically extracted from noisy search logs.
 As shown in Figure bellow, AliCG comprises four levels: **level-1** consists of concepts expressing the domain that those instances belong to;  **level-2** consists of concepts referred to the type or subclass of instances;  **level-3** consists of concepts that are the fine-grained conceptualization of instances expressing the implicit user intentions;  **instance layer** includes all instances such as entities and none-entity phrases.